zahraghh/Two_Stage_SP/README.md

 Have a look at the "tests\test1" folder.
 Four files are needed to compile the "main_two_stage_SP.py" code successfully:
 1. "Energy Components" folder containing energy components characteristics
-2. "editable_values.csv' file containing variable inputs of the package
+2. "editable_values.csv" file containing variable inputs of the package
 3. "total_energy_demands.csv" file containing the aggregated hourly electricity, heating, and cooling demands of a group of buildings
 4. "main_two_stage_SP.py" file to be compiled and run the two-stage stochastic programming optimization

+## How to Start Coding Using this Repository?
+After the package is installed, we can use Two_Stage_SP-JOSS\tests\Test folder that contains the necessary help files ("Energy Components" folder, "editable_values.csv', "total_energy_demands.csv") to have our main.py code in it.
+We can first download the weather files and calculate the global titlted irradiance by writing a similar code in main.py:

 ## What Can I change?
 Three sets of input data are present that a user can change to test a new/modified case study.